Excel-DNA/Samples/LosslessObservable/README.md

 LosslessObservable sample
 ---

-You can implement an RealTimeData (RTD) function using `IExcelObservable` interface and `ExcelAsyncUtil.Observe` method.
+You can implement a RealTimeData (RTD) function using `IExcelObservable` interface and `ExcelAsyncUtil.Observe` method.

 Real-time data is data that updates on its own schedule (for example, stock quotes, manufacturing statistics, Web server loads, and warehouse activity).